alexlance/paw/README.md

 paw
 ===

-symmetric encryption over ssh
+Symmetric encryption over ssh
 -----------------------------

-Paw exists because I wanted to have a way to store my every day credentials on a remote server only accessible by ssh, instead of on my laptop.
+Paw exists because I wanted to have a way to store my every day login credentials on a remote server only accessible by ssh, instead of locally on a laptop.

-I have chosen to support symmetric encryption which only requires a passphrase to encrypt/decrypt secrets, instead of full blown PKI/asymetric crypto which requires key files and a gnupg configuration.
+I have chosen to support symmetric encryption which only requires a passphrase to encrypt/decrypt secrets, instead of using full blown PKI/asymetric crypto which requires key files and a gnupg configuration.

-My personal feeling is that I don't think it's practical to store, backup, manage/rotate my gpg keys over the next 50 years, and have faith that I'll be able to decrypt/encrypt things very easily over that time - but that I could remember or write down a passphrase, put it in a safe, etc, and expect that myself and family members might be able to recover the encrypted data if required.

 From a convenience perspective, paw is designed to work with the normal Linux PRIMARY and CLIPBOARD buffers (using xclip).
 Having two buffers, the username